 You will have the advantage of expert assistance based on great experience in handling numerous technical problems.
 Your public insurance adjuster relieves you of the many time-consuming and difficult matters involved in preparing and filing a claim – and helps you to receive a prompt and fair settlement.

-Can I prepare my own claim?
+- Can I prepare my own claim?

-Sure, but it stands to reason that the accredited public insurance adjuster who has years of experience and training can do so with more competence than the policyholder.
+Sure, but it stands to reason that the public insurance adjuster who has years of experience and training can do so with more competence than the policyholder.

 More specifically, a public insurance adjuster will assist you in the preparation of inventories, estimates and other factual proofs of loss.
 He or she will handle all the necessary details for compiling and filing claims, as required by the terms of your insurance policies.
 Your public insurance adjuster will also confer, on your behalf, with insurance company representatives and handle all matters essential to a proper and satisfactory adjustment.

-Why do I need help in filing an insurance claim?
+- Why do I need help in filing an insurance claim?

 The typical fire policy contains hundreds of provisions and stipulations – various forms and riders that are constantly changing and many complex details about your requirements in case of loss.
 Most people do not know or understand these policy provisions – and most do not realize that the burden of proof is on them, the policyholder.
-Most insurance company representatives actually prefer to work with an experienced accredited public insurance adjuster rather than an inexperienced insured.
+Most insurance company representatives prefer to work with an experienced public insurance adjuster rather than an inexperienced insured.

-An accredited public insurance adjuster not only has your confidence, but also that of company adjusters who recognize that they are dealing with a professional.
+A public insurance adjuster not only has your confidence, but also that of company adjusters who recognize that they are dealing with a professional.

 - In the event of a fire or similar destruction of property does my insurance pay the entire loss?

 This depends upon the type and amount of insurance you carry.
 It also depends on your expertise or the expertise of your representative, not that of the insurance company’s adjuster.
 Many insurance policies may pay more than the amount shown on the declaration page.
 A qualified expert working for you can determine everything to which you are entitled.

-Why should I engage a public insurance adjuster to obtain what is rightfully due to me?
+- Why should I engage a public insurance adjuster to obtain what is rightfully due to me?

 Insurance companies offer to pay what is due to you as they see it.
 Public insurance adjusters are your exclusive representatives.
 With their experience and knowledge they are better able to obtain a more favorable adjustment for you, the insured.

-What is the extent of their responsibility?
+- What is the extent of their responsibility?

 Your public insurance adjuster assists with every phase of preparing and presenting your claim, as well as accomplishing an adjustment for you which is equitable and includes everything to which you are entitled under your insurance policy.

-How do they determine the actual loss?
+- How do they determine the actual loss?

 They take a physical inventory, obtain all pertinent appraisals and make sure all provisions in your policy are properly fulfilled.
 This often involves numerous steps of which you may know little or nothing, but can make a significant difference in the amount of the final adjustment.